 I cut my teeth in the field.
 I worked on evolution of guppies in Trinidad, examined endosymbiont ecology in Colorado, looked at how spiders walk, and studied population biology of grizzly bears in Montana while living in a tent for six months.
 I cannot think of a greater privilege than to get paid to learn something outside in the natural world.
 That said, I have also done a fair bit of laboratory bench research from studying the population dynamics of yeast evolution to drug discovery in Human African Trypanosomiasis.

-I am interested in harnessing molecular biology tools to answer questions about how pathogens shape the evolution of their hosts immune system in the field.
-I am also how those same insect immune systems shape the evolution of pathogens.
-In short, I try to combine laboratory techniques to field ecology questions.
+I am interested in harnessing molecular biology tools to answer questions about how pathogens shape the evolution of their host’s immune system in the field.
+I am also interested in how those same insect immune systems shape the evolution of pathogens.
+In short, I try to combine laboratory techniques with field ecology questions.

 I welcome questions and collaborations.
 If you are interested in either shoot me a note.
 My email is: email@example.com